-HeyGen vs Synthesia: which AI video generator is best?
+HeyGen vs Synthesia: Which AI video generator is best?

 HeyGen lets you turn an executive into a digital twin and produce polished video updates from a script alone.
 No filming, no scheduling, no studio booking.
 Synthesia requires a dedicated recording session to build each custom avatar, adding lead time and cost every time you onboard a new presenter.

-Which platform gives agencies and consultants greater creative flexibility for client work
+Which platform gives agencies and consultants more creative flexibility for client work

 HeyGen's granular controls over camera framing, gestures, transitions, and avatar appearance let agencies deliver differentiated, client-specific videos.
 Multiple avatars can appear in a single scene for panel-style or conversational formats.
-Synthesia's more standardised output makes it harder to produce creative work that stands apart.
+Synthesia's more standardized output makes it harder to produce creative work that truly stands apart.

 How does each platform support product and feature announcement videos?

-HeyGen's fast script-to-video pipeline means product marketing teams can produce launch videos, feature walkthroughs and release notes content on tight deadlines.
-When specs change at the last minute, update the script and regenerate in minutes rather than rebooking a shoot.

-Which is better for HR teams building onboarding programmes across multiple regions?
+Which is better for HR teams building onboarding programs across multiple regions?